 The Digital Marketing Institute uses a shade of blue that matches its logo as the main color of this ebook—a classic example of visual branding.
 The cover uses a yellow background, making the blue stand out even more and catching readers’ attention with contrast and vivid colors.

 It also builds the case for content’s usefulness in social selling.
 It’s a strategy that, according to the book’s statistics, few sales professionals apply.
-To convince sales professionals, it first provides proof of how content can drive sales conversions, then offers easy to follow steps for content creation, curation, and distribution.
+To convince sales professionals, it first provides proof of how content can drive sales conversions, then offers easy-to-follow steps for content creation, curation, and distribution.

 The Sales Handbook by Intercom

 The Sales Handbook is a four-part series of ebooks targeting startup SaaS companies.
-Here are the ebooks in the series:
+Here are the free ebooks in the series:

 - Developing a Sales Strategy